SpiderBoost and Momentum: Faster Stochastic Variance Reduction Algorithms: SpiderBoost for Nonconvex Optimization

 Though SPIDER has desired performance in theory, it can run very slowly in practice due to the choice of a conservative stepsize.
-To illustrate, as can be seen from \Cref{alg:spider}, SPIDER uses a very small stepsize $\eta = \frac{\epsilon}{L}$ (where $\epsilon$ is the desired accuracy).
-Then, the normalized gradient descent step yields that $\|x_{k+1} -x_k\| = \mathcal{O} (\epsilon)$, i.e., a small increment per iteration.
+In specific, SPIDER uses a very small stepsize $\eta =\mathcal{O} (\frac{\epsilon}{L})$ (where $\epsilon$ is the desired accuracy) in normalized gradient descent, which yields small increment per iteration, i.e., $\|x_{k+1} -x_k\| = \mathcal{O} (\epsilon)$.
 By following the analysis of SPIDER, such a stepsize appears to be necessary in order to achieve the desired convergence rate.

 Such a conservative stepsize adopted by SPIDER motivates our design of an improved algorithm named SpiderBoost (see \Cref{alg:spiderboost}), which uses the same estimator \cref{spider} as SARAH and SPIDER, but adopts a much larger stepsize $\eta=\frac{1}{2L}$, as opposed to $\eta=\mathcal{O}(\frac{\epsilon}{L})$ taken by SPIDER.
 Also, SpiderBoost updates the variable via a gradient descent step (same as SARAH), as opposed to the normalized gradient descent step taken by SPIDER.
 Furthermore, SpiderBoost generates the output variable via a random strategy whereas SPIDER outputs deterministically.
 Collectively, SpiderBoost can make a considerably larger progress per iteration than SPIDER, especially in the initial optimization phase where the estimated gradient norm $\|v_k\|$ is large, and is still guaranteed to achieve the same desirable convergence rate as SPIDER, as we show in the next subsection.
+We compare the empirical performance between SPIDER and SpiderBoost in \Cref{sec:exp_spider_spiderboost}.